rpm-software-management/libdnf/README.md

 License
 =======

-* The library is licensed under LGPLv2+.
+* The libraries is licensed under LGPLv2+
-* The standalone programs that are part of this project are licensed under GPLv2+.
+* The standalone programs that are part of this project are licensed under GPLv2+
+* See [COPYING](COPYING.md) for more details